Packers vs. Bears in the Playoffs: A Rivalry 213 Games in the Making Finally Gets a January Chapter

 Jordan Love will lead the Green Bay Packers into Soldier Field tonight with the weight of 105 years pressing down on his shoulders.
-The Packers and Bears have played 213 times in the regular season, more than any other matchup in NFL history.
+The Packers and Bears have played 213 times in the regular season, per Pro Football Reference the most of any matchup in NFL history.
 They have met exactly twice in the postseason.
 Tonight marks the third, and for a rivalry defined by frozen tundra and generational grudges, the stakes have never felt more personal.
 The seventh-seeded Packers arrive having lost four straight games.
 The second-seeded Bears are hosting their first playoff game since 2020.
 One of these franchises will see their season end in the place where this rivalry began.

 The historical weight of Packers-Bears cannot be overstated.
 When these teams first met on November 27, 1921, the NFL was two years old and played on fields that would barely qualify as high school facilities today.
 Green Bay won that game 20-0, establishing an early advantage that has defined the series ever since.
-The Packers lead the all-time matchup 109-97-6, including victories in 12 of the past 14 meetings.
+According to NFL Research, the Packers lead the all-time matchup 109-97-6, including victories in 12 of the past 14 meetings.
 Yet those numbers mean nothing when January arrives.
 Playoff football operates by different rules, and the Bears have spent an entire season building toward this moment.

 Chicago’s return to playoff relevance represents one of the more remarkable turnarounds in recent NFL memory.
 Ben Johnson left the Lions’ offensive coordinator position to become head coach of a Bears team that went 4-13 in 2024 and seemed destined for years of rebuilding.
 Instead, Johnson installed an offensive system that transformed Caleb Williams from a promising rookie into a legitimate MVP candidate, and the Bears won 11 games while clinching the NFC North title.
 The franchise that suffered through the Mitchell Trubisky and Justin Fields experiments finally found its quarterback, and they found him at the perfect time.